Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 \subsection{L6: Semantic Interoperability and Orchestration}

 L6 is the top layer responsible for interoperability and composition.
 It standardizes capability descriptions and tool interfaces so that agents can discover, bind, and invoke services without bespoke integrations.
 It also defines structured context objects and provenance-aware knowledge exchange, enabling multi-agent workflows and orchestration frameworks to coordinate tasks across heterogeneous providers.
 Protocols such as MCP and schema-based API descriptions fit naturally here, alongside workflow engines for multi-agent coordination.
+We note that L6, as specified here, standardizes syntactic interoperability---machine-checkable schemas for capability manifests and tool interfaces---rather than deeper semantic alignment across agents.
+Achieving such alignment, potentially through emergent or learned semantic protocols between agents, is an open research direction that Agent-OSI's L6 interface is designed to accommodate but does not itself solve.